My-projects-Files/Mark-2-Cyber-security/Network-security/README.md

 **Attack Surface** : All the potential vulnerabilities that a threat actor could exploit are called Attack Surface.

+### Attack Vector:
+The Pathways attackers use to penetrate Security defenses. these pathways are the expoitable features of an attack surface.

+**Practicing an attacker mindset**:

+  1) Identify a target
+  2) Determine how the target can be accessed
+  3) Evaluate attack vectors that can be exploited
+  4) Find the tools and methods of attack

+**Defending attack vectors** :

+  1) Educating users
+  2) Applying the principle of least privilege
+  3) Using the right security controls and tools
+  4) Building a diverse security team.

 Security hardening can be conducted on any device (or) system that can be compromised such as

   - Hardware